May 2025

 Who is at risk?

 You might not realize that someone you know falls into a high-risk category.
-While suicide affects every demographic, the National Institute of Mental Health (NIMH) and the National Suicide Prevention Lifeline find that some groups are at higher risk.
+While suicide affects every demographic, the National Institute of Mental Health (NIMH) finds that some groups are at higher risk.

 What are the warning signs?